junxit/us-congress-bills-114/metadata.md

 - 2015-11-16 — Placed on the Union Calendar, Calendar No. 251.
 - 2015-11-16 — Reported by the Committee on Financial Services.
 H. Rept.
 114-330.
 - 2015-11-16 — Reported by the Committee on Financial Services.
 H. Rept.
 114-330.
+- 2015-11-17 — Rules Committee Resolution H. Res.
+529 Reported to House.
+Rule provides for consideration of H.R.
+1210 and H.R.
+3189.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Rule provides that H.R.
+1210 shall be amended by the text of Rules Committee Print 114-34 and that the amendment printed in part A of the report from the Committee on Rules shall be separately debatable for 10 minutes.
+H.R.
+3189 shall be amended by the text of Rules Committee Print 114-35 and modified by the amendment printed in Part B of the report.
+No further amendments other than those printed in Part C of the report shall be in order for H.R.
+3189.
+- 2015-11-18 — Considered under the provisions of rule H. Res.
+529. (consideration: CR H8311-8322)
+- 2015-11-18 — DEBATE - Pursuant to the provisions of H. Res.
+529, the House proceeded with one hour of general debate on H.R.
+1210.
+- 2015-11-18 — DEBATE - The House proceeded with 10 minutes of debate on the Thompson (CA) motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment pending a reservation of a point of order.
+Subsequently, the reservation was removed.
+The amendment retains features of the Qualified Mortgage rule with respect to consumers who are veterans and members of the Armed Forces.
+- 2015-11-18 — House amendment offered
+- 2015-11-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-11-18 — Mr. Thompson (CA) moved to recommit with instructions to the Committee on Financial Services. (consideration: CR H8319-8321; text: CR H8319)
+- 2015-11-18 — On motion to recommit with instructions Failed by the Yeas and Nays: 184 - 242 (Roll no. 635).
+- 2015-11-18 — On passage Passed by the Yeas and Nays: 255 - 174 (Roll no. 636). (text: CR H8312)
+- 2015-11-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 255 - 174 (Roll no. 636).(text: CR H8312)
+- 2015-11-18 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H8320)
+- 2015-11-18 — The previous question was ordered pursuant to the rule. (consideration: CR H8319)